bcx-exa/code_standards/readme.md

 ## General

-- Wrap common utilities into the bcx shared libary npm package, ie encrytion,database connections
+- Wrap common utilities into the bcx shared libary npm package, ie encrytion,database connections.

 - Code should be well documented
   The code should be properly commented for understanding easily.
 Comments regarding the statements increase the understandability of the code.